How to dispose of a fridge responsibly

 Waste Removal Company

-Alternatively you can contact a specialist waste removal company like AnyJunk to remove your fridge.
-The advantage of using a specialist is that their response times should be much be faster than the council, they can collect from within the property, and obviously they’ll do all the manhandling for you.
-You should expect to pay around £40-£50 + VAT for the service.
+Alternatively, you can contact a specialist waste removal company like AnyJunk to remove your fridge.
+The advantage of using a specialist is that their response times should be much faster than the council, they can collect from within the property and obviously, they’ll do all the manhandling for you.
+You should expect to pay around £50 + VAT for the service, depending on whether it is collected by itself or as part of a large waste collection.
 Beware of anyone charging less than this because the actual costs to waste contractors of disposing of fridges are relatively high, so lower prices probably indicate improper disposal.
 In any event, to fulfil your Duty of Care remember to check they are properly licensed with the Environment Agency and to ask for a Waste Transfer Note detailing your collection and specifying the waste removed was a fridge.

 Unless your fridge is passed on for reuse and assuming you use one of the responsible disposal routes outlined above, your fridge will end up being transferred to a dedicated refrigeration recycling plant.
 Despite the harmful substances used in production, over 95% of an average refrigeration unit is recyclable, whether it contains CFCs/HCFCs or not.
 Fridges are deconstructed within a sealed environment so that any Ozone Depleting Substances can be safely removed.
 The remaining materials are separated mechanically into individual product streams including plastics, ferrous and non-ferrous metals and foam to be recycled or reused.
 Here is a more detailed summary of what occurs: